maddigits/maddigits.github.com/_posts/2013-03-16-first-steps-with-mac-os-x-as-a-developer.md

 cd ~/.dotfiles
 script/bootstrap
 source ~/.zshrc
-dot # will install some tools and do some base setup
+dot # will install some tools and do some basic setup
 {% endhighlight %}

 And you should be ready to go.